bagder/uncurled/security.md

 ## Bug Bounty

-If possibly, consider offering a bug bounty for your project.
+If possible, consider offering a bug bounty for your project.
 They usually work so that security researchers who find and report security vulnerabilities in your project are rewarded.
 Preferably with real money.

 By offering money to researchers, you will "buy their eyeball time" for a little while.
-Many of of those will otherwise simply move on and rather spend their limited time and energy on other projects that *do* offer rewards.
+Many of those will otherwise simply move on and rather spend their limited time and energy on other projects that *do* offer rewards.

 ## the Bug Bounty Paradox

-By offering monetary rewards for *finding* security problems, you migth find yourself in a situation where you pay for the finding but all the developers who are left to fix the problems are unpaid volunteers.
+By offering monetary rewards for *finding* security problems, you might find yourself in a situation where you pay for the finding but all the developers who are left to fix the problems are unpaid volunteers.
 You must be aware of and acknowledge this imbalance, as it may alienate contributors.
 Maybe you can